jupyter-incubator/sparkmagic/README.md

         pip install -e hdijupyterutils
         pip install -e autovizwidget
         pip install -e sparkmagic

+and optionally follow steps 3 and 4 above.

+To run unit tests, run:

+        nosetests hdijupyterutils autovizwidget sparkmagic

 If you want to see an enhancement made but don't have time to work on it yourself, feel free to submit an [issue](https://github.com/jupyter-incubator/sparkmagic/issues) for us to deal with.